Braves vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Matt Olson and the Atlanta Braves will square off against Wander Franco and the Tampa Bay Rays at Tropicana Field in the second of a three-game series, Saturday at 7:15 PM ET.
+Wander Franco and the Tampa Bay Rays will play Matt Olson and the Atlanta Braves on Sunday at Tropicana Field, at 1:40 PM ET.

-The Braves have been listed as -150 moneyline favorites in this matchup against the Rays (+125).
-The game's over/under is set at 8.5 runs.
+Bookmakers list the Rays as -115 moneyline favorites, while giving the underdog Braves -105 moneyline odds to win.
+The over/under is 8 runs for this matchup.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.